hamologist/dice-roll/README.md

 # Dice Roll
 **Dice Roll** is a Rust project for simulating dice rolls with varying sides and counts.
-The package includes both an API and CLI frontend for running the dice roll logic.
+The package includes both a Server and CLI frontend for running the dice roll logic.

 ## Installation